burncycl/risc-zero-coding-demonstration/tf-aws-automation-role/README.md

 ### 2022/10 Michael Grate

-Deploys DevOps Automation IAM role for automation (e.g. Terraform) to assume.
+Deploys DevOps Automation IAM role for users to assume.

 In an effort to adhear to best-practices, henceforth we'll use a role assumption for all subsequent automation.